-If you are a true Football fan, you will know this Football jargon list.
+If you are a true Football fan, you will know this list of Football jargons.

 FOOTBALL JARGONS | Casual followers of football and ardent aficionados alike have trouble comprehending the never ending list of football terminologies and jargons used to describe tactics, player positions and special moves/maneuvers.

 But fear not, because in this tidbit, we’ll try to figure out a few of those fancy football terms.
 Terms that pundits and commentators love to throw around without proper explanation for the football novice.

 #6 – 12th man: